 When underage drivers are convicted for a traffic violation or are involved in an alcohol-related accident they may face special penalties that are additional to the penalties that they are already facing.
 For example:

 The consequences will be severe if they are involved in auto accidents and there is proof of that in an accident investigation report and other evidence presented in court.

 The zero-tolerance laws are laws that make it illegal for individuals under the age of 21 to drive without the consumption of alcohol in their body system.
 The penalties given if an individual is convicted will depend on the different state laws.
 Roughly 40% of Americans will likely be involved in a crash at a certain point in their life that is related to driving while being intoxicated.
 Underage drunk drivers will account for a majority of individuals who will cause the accidents that is according to the Illinois state police officer.

 Illinois is referred to as an implied consent state.
 That means that while driving in Illinois you are giving your consent to take a breath analysis test.
 Even as this is the case it does not mean that the choice to take the breath-analysis test has been taken away from you.
 The police officer should not force you to take the test while at the station or by the road.

 It is important to note that when you refuse a breath test a police officer in Illinois can as the judge to issue them a warrant to take your blood and test it.
 Should you refuse to take the blood test?
 Every case is unique and depending on the circumstances surrounding the case the course of action would be different.

 If you or someone you know has been arrested by a law enforcement officer and is facing charges for drinking under the Illinois zero-tolerance law you should get a qualified person to help you through it.
-You can call our Dohman Law Group firm we have a qualified Rolling Meadows DUI lawyer who can give you more information about alcohol-related offenses.
+You can call our Dohman Law Group firm we have qualified Rolling Meadows DUI lawyers who can give you more information about alcohol-related offenses.